 Ohio University will review the results of the Free Application for Federal Student Aid (FAFSA) for all admitted students.
 This review process, called Verification, will decide if additional documents are needed.
 Verification parameters may vary from year to year.
-Parameters are based on the research collected from prior year’s verification population and/or data needing resolved as determined by the U.S. Department of Education.
+Parameters are determined by the U.S. Department of Education.

 If incorrect information is found during normal review of your FAFSA, you will be manually selected for verification.
 This can occur if a FAFSA item appears to be wrong or you provide information that shows discrepant data.

 Students selected for verification will be informed by letter or email each month until all items are received.
 Students must visit their OHIO Student Center and submit the needed items on the To Do List to the Office of Student Financial Aid and Scholarships.

 As of April 24, 2017, students and parents required to submit 2015 tax documents may provide a signed copy of the 2015 Federal 1040 (1040A or 1040EZ).
 Tax transcripts are no longer required.

 Once all verification items have been received, they are compared with the data reported on the FAFSA.
 If discrepancies are found, changes are made to the FAFSA.
 These changes are typically processed by the U.S. Department of Education within five to seven days.

 Freshmen students with a valid, non-rejected FAFSA may be awarded financial aid before they complete verification through mid-March.
 If chosen for verification, they will receive a tentative award letter until the process is complete.
 Once verification is complete, changes in the Expected Family Contribution (EFC) may result in changes to financial aid awards.
 All students awarded after mid-March must complete verification before they are awarded financial aid.
 Verification must be complete before financial aid funds will disburse or pay toward student accounts.